MikeIbberson/gql-scalars/README.md

 ## Phone

 Accepts all popular North American phone number formatting, including those prefixed with a country code (ie +1).
 This scalar serializes a prettified string in the following format: (xxx) xxx-xxxx.

+## Postal
+Accepts a Canadian postal code with or without spaces (ie. L1L 1L1).
+This scalar serializes the postal code as uppercase.